 In recent decades, India has always appreciated Republicans more than Democrats.
 The conservative Ronald Reagan, pragmatic George H.W.
 Bush and neoconservative George W. Bush never demanded anything more from India and left it to itself.
 The liberal John F. Kennedy and Ivy League intellectual Bill Clinton on the other hand wanted India either to agree to the Nuclear Non-Proliferation regime or submit to the Comprehensive Test Ban Treaty.

 Even during the American presidential election of 2008, Indian strategic thinkers secretly prayed for John McCain’s victory over Obama considering the troubles of previous Democratic presidencies.
 Obama should use his trip to alleviate any fears among the Indian political leadership about his commitment to greater India’s role in world affairs.

 On the economic front, the questions remains how the United States will extend dominance into the twenty-first century.
-The long term strategy has to tap the growing entrepreneurial energy that is emerging from India.
-By actively cooperating with India’s business establishment and attracting the brightest and talented youngsters of the country, the US can retain the best institutes in research and development which should help its investments in pioneering new fields as renewable energies.
+The long-term strategy has to tap the growing entrepreneurial energy that is emerging from India.
+By actively cooperating with India’s business establishment and attracting the brightest and talented youngsters of the country, the United States can retain the best institutes in research and development which should help its investments in pioneering new fields as renewable energies.